o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github/building-linux.md

 1. Open a command window if you don't already have one open.
 Change your current directory to the pre-built engine directory.

     ```cmd
-    cd C:\o3de-install
+    cd $HOME/o3de-install
     ```

 1. Get the Python runtime for the pre-built engine.

     ```cmd
-    python\get_python.bat
+    python/get_python.sh
     ```

 1. Use the `o3de` script to register the engine.

     ```cmd
-    scripts\o3de.bat register --this-engine
+    scripts/o3de.sh register --this-engine
     ```

-    The O3DE manifest file is `<USER_DIRECTORY>/.o3de/o3de_manifest.json`.
+    The O3DE manifest file is `$HOME/.o3de/o3de_manifest.json`.
 The paths to all the registered engines, projects, and more are recorded in this file.

 {{% /tab %}}
 {{< /tabs >}}